thomaspinckney3/cs4501/Project4.md

      page and passing it on to the create account experience service.
-In the real world this page would be protected by SSL/TLS to prevent anyone from intercepting the new user's passowrd as it's being sent from the browser to the web front end.
+In the real world this page would be protected by SSL/TLS to prevent anyone from intercepting the new user's password as it's being sent from the browser to the web front end.

    - Login page: reading user login info on a login page and passing